calphool/M4ToVGA/README.md

 The code has five main blocks (or modules).

 * It has a "top" module whose job is to stitch all the submodules together into a meaningful circuit.
-* The submodules include a PLL based clock for the VGA signal (25.17MHZ for a conformant 640x480 resolution).
+* The submodules include a PLL based clock for the VGA signal (25MHZ for 640x480 resolution).
 * The next submodule is a framebuffer that is 153,600 x 1 bits, which works to store a 640 x 240 array of pixels, the maximum resolution of a TRS-80 Model 3/4.
 Those two submodules were generated in Quartus II using wizards.
 * Next is a VGA output module whose job is to take in the VGA clock and continuously scan through the framebuffer and display what it sees there.
 It has a sub-sub-module whose job is to produce vga hsync and vsync as well as inform the VGA output module when the signal is "in the display zone," as opposed to one of the vertical or horizontal blank areas.
 * Finally is the m4_input module, whose job is to monitor the Model 3/Model 4 hsync, vsync, dot clock, and video signals, interpret them, and turn them into bits (pixels) in the dual port frame buffer.
+ The dotclk signal was actually removed in the M3 code because we don't need it.
+The M3 only has one resolution and we can synthesize the dotclk and keep it in aligned using hsync.
+It is *probably* possible to remove it for the M4 as well, but I would have to contend with the fact that the dot clock changes due to the M4's ability to switch between 64 and 80 column mode.

 ## Details